The Horsemen Aerobatic Team

 The Horsemen Aerobatic Team is the world's only P-51 Mustang, P-38 Lightning, F4U Corsair, F8F Bearcat, and F-86 Sabre formation aerobatic team, composed of three warbird pilots.
 The mission of The Horsemen is to "bring greater interest to the world of historic aviation and to remind future generations of how these powerful machines helped the Allies change the outcome of World War II, the Korean War, and the Vietnam War."

 Air show overview

 Similar to other professional flying groups, The Horsemen's schedule runs each year from mid-March until early November utilizing both military and civilian airfields.
 They participate in events within the US as well as in Canada and Europe, usually participating in ten shows per season.
+Between June 16-18, 2023 the Horsemen Flight Team performed in an air show at Pratica di Mare military airport outside Rome to commemorate the 100th anniversary of the Italian Air Force.
+The team also performed at the Flying Legends Airshow at Leeds East Airport in the United Kingdom July 15-16, 2023.

 Squadron nickname, insignia and paint scheme

 Since their formation in 1994, The Horsemen have utilized the insignia of the grim reaper on a horse bearing a shield with an emblem of the P-51 on the front of it.
 Since the addition of Steve Hinton to the team, the logo has also been altered to have the emblem of the F-86.
 The imagery is meant to represent the Four Horsemen of the Apocalypse, though Ed Shipley is quoted as saying that the name was inspired by a Metallica song.